THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 This is why most circumnavigations follow the same basic route.
 There are major bottlenecks to passing around the continents, so again, we’ve got the 95%* of boats funneling into one narrow part of the world.

 We paid $1300 to transit the Panama Canal because the only other option is to sail against the wind and waves around either North America or South America.
 Taking one of the high latitudes routes is pretty dang extreme, takes a significant amount of time, and a toll on ship and crew.
-Ushuaia, a port of call in Chile, reported 64 boats in 2015, versus 1,079 boats transiting the canal – 95% transiting the canal*.
+Ushuaia, a port of call in Argentina, reported 64 boats in 2015, versus 1,079 boats transiting the canal – 95% transiting the canal*.

 The Torres Strait occupies the space between Australia and New Guinea.
 It’s fairly small, just 650 nm between Thursday Island and Indonesia’s first port of clearance.